-Electric Make automatically creates makefile macros (ECLOUD\BUILD\CLASS, and ECLOUD\BUILD\TAG) from Cluster Manager build class data.
+Electric Make automatically creates makefile macros (ECLOUD_BUILD_CLASS, and ECLOUD_BUILD_TAG) from Cluster Manager build class data.
 These macros can be used to get generated values into your makefiles.
-For more information, see "Using Electric Make Variables" on page 4-4.
+For more information, see Using Electric Make Variables.

 You may add comments to the build class also.
 Click the Build > Build Class tabs, then select the Build Class Name where you want to add a comment.